-21. A key area which can support the adaptation portfolio is a clear policy on costing adaptation.
+21. A clear policy on costing adaptation is key to supporting the adaptation portfolio.
 In paragraph 35, the GI mandates that the GCF will finance the agreed full and incremental costs for activities to enable and support enhanced action on adaptation.
-The Board requested, in decision B.19/06, the Secretariat to develop policies on the review of the financial terms and conditions of GCF instruments and concessionality, incremental costs and full costs, and co-financing while taking an integrated approach to resolving interrelated policy gaps.
-At B.21, the Secretariat suggested proposals for an incremental and full cost calculation methodology, but the discussion was not opened.
-To help close the policy gap, the review and development of policies for the financial terms and conditions of GCF instruments and concessionality, incremental cost and full cost are included in the Updated Strategic Plan for 2020-2023.
+The Board requested, in decision B.19/06, the

+Secretariat to develop policies on the review of the financial terms and conditions of GCF instruments and concessionality, incremental costs and full costs, and co-financing while taking an integrated approach to resolving interrelated policy gaps.
+At B.21, the Secretariat suggested proposals for an incremental and full-cost calculation methodology, but the discussion was not opened.
+To help close the policy gap, the review and development of policies for the financial terms and conditions of GCF instruments and concessionality, incremental cost and full cost, are included in the USP for 2020-2023.122

-Policies on restructuring and cancellation also could play an important role in the adaptation portfolio.
-The GCF adopted the policy on restructuring and cancellation at B.21 to set out the mechanism for decision-making regarding an approved funding proposal in situations where there has been one or a combinations of circumstances.
-This policy could play a much greater role in supporting adaptation projects during the implementation of adaptation projects by providing a degree of flexibility, with the establishment of clear programmatic approaches that have not been sufficiently developed to date.
+Policies on restructuring and cancellation could also play an important role in the adaptation portfolio.
+The GCF adopted the policy on restructuring and cancellation at B.21 to set out the mechanism for decision-making regarding an approved funding proposal in situations where there has been one or a combination of circumstances.
+123 This policy could play a much greater role in supporting adaptation projects during their implementation by providing a degree of flexibility, with the establishment of clear programmatic approaches that have not been sufficiently developed to date.